buguroo/cuckooautoinstall/README.md

 Remote access to Virtual Machines via RDP + Remote control of VirtualBox :
 * Install Oracle VM VirtualBox Extension Pack: [https://www.virtualbox.org/](https://www.virtualbox.org/)
 * Install Install phpVirtualbox: An open source, AJAX implementation of the VirtualBox user interface written in PHP.
 As a modern web interface, it allows you to access and control remote VirtualBox instances. phpVirtualBox is designed to allow users to administer VirtualBox in a headless environment - mirroring the VirtualBox GUI through its web interface. [http://sourceforge.net/projects/phpvirtualbox/](http://sourceforge.net/projects/phpvirtualbox/)
-* Install a RDP Client to access to virtual machines.
+* Install a RDP Client to access to virtual machines (you can use the Windows Remote Desktop client).

 ![ScreenShot](https://github.com/buguroo/cuckooautoinstall/blob/master/github%20access.png)